RECON: Reasoning with Condensation for Efficient Retrieval-Augmented Generation

 \subsection{Results and Analysis}

-\textbf{Performance.} \cref{tab:main_em} shows that \ours consistently outperforms Search-R1 across backbones and datasets.
-With Qwen2.5-7B-Base, \ours raises the average EM score from 0.431 to 0.444.
-Improvements are even more pronounced on the 3B model, where EM increases from 0.303 to 0.347 (a 14.5\% relative gain), underscoring the value of context compression for compact models.
+\paragraph{Performance results.} \cref{tab:main_em} shows that \ours consistently outperforms Search-R1 across backbones and datasets.
+With Qwen2.5-7B-Base, \ours raises average EM from 0.431 to 0.444.
+Improvements are even more pronounced on the 3B agent, where EM increases from 0.303 to 0.347 (a 14.5\% relative gain), underscoring the value of observation compression for compact agents.